History of higher education in the United States: Colleges for African Americans

+Atlanta University – now Clark Atlanta University – was founded on September 19, 1865, as the first HBCU in the Southern United States.
+Atlanta University was the first graduate institution to award degrees to African Americans in the nation and the first to award bachelor's degrees to African Americans in the South; Clark College (1869) was the nation's first four-year liberal arts college to serve African-American students.
+The two consolidated in 1988 to form Clark Atlanta University.
+Shaw University, founded December 1, 1865, was the second HBCU to be established in the South.
+The year 1865 also saw the foundation of Storer College (1865–1955) in Harper's Ferry, West Virginia.
+Storer's former campus and buildings have since been incorporated into Harpers Ferry National Historical Park.

+Protests at historically black colleges included Shaw University (1919), Fisk University (1924–1925), Howard University (1925) and Hampton Institute (1925, 1927).
+The protests often involved civil rights issues between black students and white administrators.

 African American studies bloomed in colleges during the black power protests and changing cultural views which created a different campus experience.
 These changes occurred during the civil rights movement and the Vietnam protests.
 During this time colleges started to change over to be co-educational.
 More women were then allowed to attend schools that previously only accepted male students.
 The baby-boomers who were attending college at this time changed many aspects of college life, which included a more inclusive structure for women and minorities.
-In the late 1960s the Rockefeller foundation gave a grant to Reed college for more African American Students to attend.

 Philanthropy and funding

 Local wealthy families supported local schools, especially of their religious denomination, often by donating land.
 Wealthy philanthropists for example, established Johns Hopkins University, Stanford University, Carnegie Mellon University, Vanderbilt University and Duke University.
 John D. Rockefeller funded the University of Chicago without imposing his name on it.

 Protestant denominations set up funds that by 1830 subsidized about a fourth of the prospective ministers then in college.
 The American Education Society, founded in 1815, raised funds from local Protestant churches to support their students.
 Furthermore, it aided academies, colleges, and seminaries and helped to maintain high academic standards.
 It was a champion of the classical curriculum against the demands for more modern skills.